Remi-C/Remi-C.github.io/_posts/2016-01-01-streetgen.md

 bigimg: /img/re/logo_streetgen_HQ.png
 ---
 ![StreetGen Graphical abstract](/img/re/streetgen_graphical_abstract.png)
-StreetGen is the method that was developped during the PhD to generate a street model including the road, the traffic information, and the street objects.
+StreetGen is the method that was developed during the PhD to generate a street model including the road, the traffic information, and the street objects.
 Everything (base data, method, resulting street model) is contained within a database, which make it scale nicely and allow concurrent interactive editing.

 ## Abstract